Back to Bedlam: Critical reception

-AllMusic felt "...the Soulful British crooner James Blunt's wistful debut infuses the listener – in order – with rainy-day hope, the wistful comfort of unattainable love, and finally, world-weary resignation.
+AllMusic felt "...the soulful British crooner James Blunt's wistful debut infuses the listener – in order – with rainy-day hope, the wistful comfort of unattainable love, and finally world-weary resignation.
 While his parched and effeminate falsetto recalls Gasoline Alley-era Rod Stewart with a healthy dose of Antony and the Johnsons, it's the late Elliott Smith who casts the largest shadow on Back to Bedlam."
 Q magazine and Common Sense Media awarded the album four stars out of five.
-RocknWorld stated "It's hard to describe James Blunt or his music without falling prey to many a cliché or hyperbole.
-Comes from the UK, serves in the army then makes an album of movingly sincere ballads which make a huge impression on his homeland and Australia, thus allowing him to enjoy phenomenal, chart topping success.
+RocknWorld stated: "It's hard to describe James Blunt or his music without falling prey to many a cliché or hyperbole.
+Comes from the UK, serves in the army then makes an album of movingly sincere ballads which make a huge impression on his homeland and Australia, thus allowing him to enjoy phenomenal, chart-topping success.
 However, in this case, the music Blunt is making does really deserve and warrant the hype surrounding him.
 Strangely enough, even with his music being all over the radio here in Australia, I cannot begrudge the fact that Blunt is truly talented and has made himself a damn good debut record."
-BBC Collective said "It's very rare I give an album 5 stars.
+BBC Collective said: "It's very rare I give an album 5 stars.
 Many have come close, but just missing it.
 I never thought i would say this, but Back To Bedlam has not got one bad track on it.
 I've listened to it 3 times back to back, just to make sure."
-Slant Magazine said, in a three and a half star review, that "Bedlam is an overall raw listening experience" and that though "Blunt's writing often juxtaposes love with death" that it's "More reason for American girls to go gaga over this able British bloke."
+Slant Magazine said, in a three-and-a-half-star review, "Bedlam is an overall raw listening experience" and that, though "Blunt's writing often juxtaposes love with death", it's "More reason for American girls to go gaga over this able British bloke."